The family shareholder

 In some circumstances, Trustees can be joined into divorce proceedings and asked to explain distributions or produce documents.

-If a trust can be said to have a ‘nuptial element’, i.e. a settlement made during the course of or in contemplation of a marriage, which benefits one or other spouse, it is likely to be viewed by the court as a nuptial agreement and capable of variation by the family court.
+If a trust can be said to have a ‘nuptial element’, i.e. a settlement made during the course of or in contemplation of a marriage, which benefits one or another spouse, it is likely to be viewed by the court as a nuptial agreement and capable of variation by the family court in England and Wales.

 In some cases, consideration could be given to exclude provision for spouses and provide for provision to pass straight to the next and future generations instead.